 David Breen: Artistic Director

-David has worked professionally in the entertainment industry for over twenty years.
+David has worked professionally in the entertainment industry for almost thirty years.
 He studied acting and music for two years at The Actors Workshop in Boston, and has performed, written, directed and produced for several well known companies in the Boston area.
 Some notable roles in his career include:

 - Wooden Shoes Eichorn in The Front Page with (Northern Stage in Vermont)